castorini/anserini/docs/regressions-dl20-doc-segmented-unicoil.md

 + `-hits 10000 -selectMaxPassage.hits 100`
 + `-hits 1000 -selectMaxPassage.hits 100`

-However, for these topics, we get the same results; that is, the tie-breaking affects do not manifest in different scores.
+However, for these topics, we get the same effectiveness results; that is, the tie-breaking affects do not manifest in different scores.

 ## Reproduction Log[*](reproducibility.md)